 Detention hearing set for Thursday in Hogan resident death

 Jul.
-4—DANVERS — A former Hogan Regional Center employee pleaded not guilty to a manslaughter charge, stemming from the death of a resident, at his arraignment Friday in Salem Superior Court.
+5—DANVERS — A former Hogan Regional Center employee pleaded not guilty to a manslaughter charge, stemming from the death of a resident, at his arraignment Friday in Salem Superior Court.

 Patrick Tracey, 56, of Billerica, was initially facing assault and battery charges over an incident that left longtime resident Robert Godley, 58, seriously injured.